 This allows your recipients to easily withdraw consent and unsubscribe from receiving marketing emails from your site.

-Members of your site have the ability to select and configure their email preferences to customize their experience with your emails.
+Customers of your site have the ability to select and configure their email preferences to customize their experience with your emails.

 - They must first log into their account on your site.